-SEC.
-7. And be it further enacted.
-That the land officers shall receive the same for locating land scrip, issued under the provisions of this act, as is now allowed for the location of military bounty land warrants under existing laws: provided, their maximum compensation shall not be thereby increased.
+SRC.
+7. And be if jurther enacted, That the land officers shall receive the same for locating land scrip, issued under the provisions of this act, as is now allowed for the location of military bounty land warrants under existing laws: provided, their maximum compensation shall not be thereby increased.

 SRC.
-8. And he if further emacted.
+8. And be it jurther canacted.
 That the Governors of the several States to which scrip shall be issued under this act shall be required to report annually to Congress all sales made of such scrip, until the whole amount shall be disposed of, the amount received for the same, and what appropriation has been made of the proceeds.